adamfinkelstein/cos426finalproject-vite/README.md

-# COS 426 Final Project Template
+# COS 426 Final Project Alternate Template (Typescript and Vite)

 This skeleton project will help you get started with a ThreeJS project and provide a strong foundation for extension.
 It sets up a simple scene, camera, and renderer in a modern JavaScript environment, and is written using some common best-practices that you may want to draw from.